 An official transcript from your home institution- transcripts must list grades/marks for all completed courses.
 Transcripts listing only the hours completed for each course will not be accepted.

-MANDATORY: Certificate (TOEFL or equivalent) proving proficiency in the English language.
+Certificate (TOEFL or equivalent) proving proficiency in the English language.
 Proof of English language proficiency is not required for American and Canadian citizens.
-IF YOU DO NOT MAKE THE MINIMUM SCORES LISTED BELOW, YOUR APPLICATION WILL NOT BE CONSIDERED FOR REVIEW.
+IF YOU DO NOT MAKE THE MINIMUM SCORES LISTED BELOW, YOU WILL NOT BE ABLE TO PARTICIPATE IN ELECTIVES.

 Individual Minimums for the TOEFL internet-based test:

-To have ETS send your TOEFL results to the University of Rochester School of Medicine and Dentistry, use school code 2948.
+To have ETS send your TOEFL results to the University of Rochester School of Medicine and Dentistry, use 2948 as the school code.

 Technical Standards Policy

 All applicants accepted to the University of Rochester School of Medicine and Dentistry must be able to meet the School’s technical standards.
 Students are asked to review the standards and to sign a form certifying they have read, understand, and are able to meet the standards.

 The School of Medicine is prepared to provide reasonable accommodations to students who are accepted and who have physical and learning disabilities (e.g.: mobility impairments, chronic illnesses, dyslexia and other learning disabilities).
 The University will review the information in order to determine whether a reasonable accommodation can be made.
 The University reserves the right to reject any requests for accommodation, that in its judgment would involve the use of an intermediary that would in effect require a student to rely on someone else’s power of selection and observation, fundamentally alter the nature of the School’s educational program, lower academic standards, cause an undue hardship on the School, or endanger the safety of patients or others.